nitish800/Automated-Scanner/README.md

 ### Need a Digitalocean?

-You can help me by registering an account [here](https://m.do.co/c/9d633afb889b) *(with my referral code of course)* and you can also help me (slash) support me in this project.
+You can help me by registering an account [here](https://m.do.co/c/fe0df391a623) *(with my referral code of course)* and you can also help me (slash) support me in this project.

+Or Buy Me Coffee [here] (https://www.buymeacoffee.com/T6URjQu3s)